 Six automotive and welding students from SPSCC took home gold, silver, and bronze medals from the SkillsUSA Leadership and Skills Conference at Columbia Basin College on April 20 - 21, 2018.
 This is the sixth consecutive year that automotive and welding students have competed and won.
 Read the 2017 story and 2016 story.

 The Culinary Arts program received a perfect score at the American Culinary Federation (ACF) accreditation visit on April 24 – 26, 2018.
 ACF evaluators noted zero areas of non-compliance with ACF policies and procedures.
 They also noted the program's culture of camaraderie, professionalism, alignment with current industry trends, and industry impact.
 The program was granted a five-year certification, the longest certification offered to programs with zero points of non-compliance.

 The Gallery at SPSCC is proud wrap up the 2017-18 school year with two outstanding shows highlighting student success in art and collaboration.

 In its 13th year, the Student Art Exhibition features work from studio art classes during the 2017-18 school year, selected by SPSCC art faculty.
 Works include ceramics, drawing, painting, printmaking, digital photography, mixed-media, 2D and 3D design exercises, and sculpture.
 A continuous slide show of additional work is also included in this exciting showcase of student creations.

 SPSCC is collaborating with Providence Health & Services to train and hire ten students as nursing assistants for Providence Mother Joseph Care Center in Olympia.

-Providence Mother Joseph Care Center will select ten aspiring Certified Nursing Assistants (CNAs) to receive a scholarship that will fully fund their education, supplies, and certification costs.
-Successful students will have the opportunity to be hired by the care center upon graduation and certification.
+Providence will select ten aspiring Certified Nurse Assistants (CNAs) to receive a sponsorship that will fully fund their education, supplies, and certification costs.
+Successful students will have the opportunity to be hired to work at Providence Mother Joseph Care Center upon program completion and certification.